 Sharing and Learning

 We recognise that it will never be possible to completely eliminate patient safety incidents and have instead focussed efforts on changing safety culture, increasing the quality of incident reports and reducing levels of harm caused.
-Many MSOs are able to report an overall decline in the number of incidents resulting in serious harm, especially involving the medications we have issued ‘Top Tips’ resources on or discussed specifically at the bi-monthly PSG meetings.
+Many MSOs are able to report an overall decline in the number of incidents resulting in serious harm, especially involving the medications we have issued ‘Top Tips’ resources on or discussed specifically at our regular PSG meetings.

 Improvements in quality across the community pharmacy network will, by definition, have a knock-on positive impact on patients.
 However, these also result in increased value for pharmacy team members themselves, whereby breaking down barriers and improving organisational culture has resulted in them feeling more confident to be open and honest, raise concerns and take an active role in offering suggestions for practice changes.